Introduction

 • Cached internal paths: Cached paths inside the chunk between its own entrances.

-• Points: Each individual point on the grid and it's walkable status
+• Cells: Each individual cell on the grid and its passable status

 • Paths: Draws the current calculated path components